How to Connect YNAB to Claude (and What It Can't Do)

 YNAB budgeters were early to this.
 YNAB has offered a clean, well-documented API since 2018, and the community wrapped it in MCP servers almost as soon as the protocol existed — calebl/ynab-mcp-server, chrisguidry/you-need-an-mcp, and Maronato/ynab-mcp are all active options.
 There’s still nothing official: no YNAB entry in Claude’s connector directory and no first-party server from YNAB as of mid-2026.

-The result is a surprisingly capable but strictly on-demand budget copilot.
-Capable because the YNAB API is read-write; on-demand because Claude only touches your budget while you’re mid-conversation with it.
+The result is a surprisingly capable budget copilot that runs on your say-so or on a clock.
+Capable because the YNAB API is read-write; limited because nothing in your budget can start it.

 From personal access token to talking budget